Arthur Russell: Legacy and influence

-Artists who have cited Russell as an influence include Dev Hynes and James Murphy.
+Artists who have cited Russell as an influence include Dev Hynes, The Lemon Twigs and James Murphy.
 James Blake named his club night and record label after Russell's provisionally titled album "1-800-Dinosaur".
 Planningtorock covered Russell's song "Janine" on their album W in 2011, and former Everything But The Girl singer Tracey Thorn covered "Get Around to It" on her 2007 solo album Out of the Woods.
 A tribute EP, Four Songs by Arthur Russell, curated by Jens Lekman, was released in 2007 through Rough Trade Records.
 In 2014 the HIV/AIDS focused Red Hot Organization released a tribute triple LP compilation, Master Mix: Red Hot + Arthur Russell, included artists Jose Gonzalez, Robyn, Hot Chip, Sufjan Stevens and Devendra Banhart among others.
 In 2015 Red Hot presented Red Hot + Arthur Russell Live featuring musicians and songs from the tribute at Brooklyn Academy of Music's Howard Gilman Opera House for two nights.
-In 2016, rapper Kanye West released a track entitled "30 Hours" which prominently samples Russell's "Answers Me."
+In 2016, rapper Kanye West released a track titled "30 Hours" which prominently samples Russell's "Answers Me."
 In 2018, American musician and composer Peter Broderick released the compilation album Peter Broderick & Friends Play Arthur Russell containing cover versions of songs written by Russell.

 Filmmaker Matt Wolf completed a feature-length documentary on Russell called Wild Combination: A Portrait of Arthur Russell.
 It premiered at the Berlin International Film Festival on February 13, 2008.
-Tim Lawrence, an author and academic at the University of East London, has written a biography of Russell, entitled Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, published in 2009.
+Tim Lawrence, an author and academic at the University of East London, has written a biography of Russell, titled Hold On to Your Dreams: Arthur Russell and the Downtown Music Scene, published in 2009.
 BBC Radio 4 broadcast a documentary "Arthur Russell: Vanished into Music" on September 27, 2016.
 The album Tower of Meaning was re-released in 2016 on Audika Records, while material of the album was performed live by the London Contemporary Orchestra in January 2017.